SrVladyslav/symfony_crud_poc_backend/README.md

 Before creating the Database, you should choose the DB to use, so in our case will be the SQLite, but you can use other ones if you want.

-1. Let's config the doctrine yaml file, in your project open the `/config/packages/doctrine.yaml` file, and config the `drive` to use the one you prefer, In our case is `pdo_sqlite`.
+1. [GO TO STEP 2 IF WANT TO USE DEFAULT CONFIG] Let's config the doctrine yaml file, in your project open the `/config/packages/doctrine.yaml` file, and config the `drive` to use the one you prefer, In our case is `pdo_sqlite`.
 You should have something like this:

 ```bash
 doctrine: